Elsie Paroubek: Investigation

 The following day's Chicago Daily News devoted a full column to the search, calling it "one of the most extensive and far-reaching quests ever made for a missing child."
 Twenty police officers and one hundred volunteers were involved in Lt.
 Costello's search, covering a radius of about a mile of the Paroubek home.
 It was judged to be "one of the most remarkable investigations of its kind" because of the intense public interest, but also due to the huge number of child volunteers.
 Many described themselves not just as casual acquaintances or playmates, but as friends of Elsie.
 These children offered to look into "out of the way places" for Elsie or evidence leading to her whereabouts.

 On April 29, Inspector Healey sent a detective to Zion City, Illinois, in response to a long-distance phone tip from the Zion City deputy sheriff.
-Again, a child resembling Elsie was seen in a "gypsy" camp, and again the child was found to be a "gypsy".
+Once again, a child resembling Elsie was reported at a Romani camp, and once again police determined that the child was a Romani girl and not Elsie.

 By April 30, the superintendent of schools, Mrs. Ella Flagg Young, had requested that all schoolchildren in the Chicago area organize neighborhood searches during spring break.
 Meanwhile, Frank Paroubek, in desperation, consulted a psychic who said that Elsie was in "Argo, Wisconsin" (possibly meaning to say Argyle, Wisconsin).

 Chicago politician Charles J. Vopicka sent officers to the area she indicated, to no avail.
 (Note: "Sharp eyes and keen wits of 230,000 school children are enlisted in the search for Elsie Paroubek, kidnapped from her home a month ago.
 The public school children, with the sanction of Mrs. Ella Flagg Young, have been set at work to aid in finding the stolen girl.
 Parties are being organized among the children for systematic search of all parts of the city.
 The kidnapping of the little Paroubek girl has caused the introduction into the Illinois legislature of a bill authorizing the state to offer rewards in kidnapping cases as they now can for the apprehension of a murderer.")
 The search "jumped from Illinois to Wisconsin, and from Wisconsin to Minnesota, and then back again to Illinois", with no luck.

 A few days after Elsie's disappearance, Frank Paroubek began to receive anonymous, "insulting" letters.
 They were all written in English, which he could not read, so he asked neighbors to translate.
 The letters claimed that Elsie was hidden away by someone who "hated" the Paroubeks, accusing them of mistreating her.
 Frank was so infuriated by the accusation that he burned the letters.
 Nonetheless, Detectives Zahour and Zalasky attempted to follow up on this lead.